Dtech-Dbug/MemeTem/contributing.md

 ## Contribution Guidelines

-1. **Fork the Repo**
+1. **Star the Repo - Clone**
-   Start by forking the repository, then clone it to your local machine.
+   Start by star'ing the repository, then clone it to your local machine.

 2. **Create a Branch**
    Always branch off from `main` or `master`.
    Name your feature branch using the format `task-contributor`, e.g., `update-docs-henry` or `UI-styles-john-doe`.
+And make sure to run `git pull rebase master/main` to make sure you have the latest artefacts.

 3. **Raise a Pull Request (PR)**
    When you're ready, raise a PR to `main` or `master` for review and eventual merge.